klausman/armapadocs/content/mods/tfar1mm/index.md

 ---
 ## General notes

+<span style="color: red;">*Note:* While this doc is still accurate, there is a
+[more pragmatic guide to using TFAR with assignGear](../../mission_making/tfar) (both classic and simplified).
+This doc is mostly explaingi how to change old missions to the new setup of TFAR 1.x.</span>

 On the whole, the changes for TFAR 1 fall into four categories:

 - Renamed things, usually var/functions renamed from `tf_whatever` to